pcshowme/Grounding/pcshowme/ai-chat/README.md

 ### 7. Automated Post-Onboarding Processing
 - Run scripts (e.g., `process_chats.py`) to:
-  - Build or update the master index
+  - Incrementally build or update the master index and idea bank (only new or changed `.cht` files are processed each run)
   - Extract ideas, TODOs, and action items into an idea bank
   - Optionally generate digests or highlight reels
+- The script maintains a `.processed_chats.json` file to track which files have already been indexed, ensuring fast and efficient updates as your archive grows.

 ---